nitikasingh21/DepthCraft-Mastering-Image-Generation-with-Stable-Diffusion/README.md

   - `test_results.png`: The generated image compared to the reference image (`test_out.png`).

 - `README.md`: This file, containing the setup instructions and project description.
-- `analysis_report.md`: In-depth analysis of the results, including where the approach works well and where it fails.
+- `analysis_report.md`: In-depth analysis of the results, including where the approach works well and where it fails, and answer to the II and III parts of the problem statement.

 ## Setup Instructions